athiyadeviyani/FBbroadcaster/README.md

 ```
 $   cd FBbroadcaster
 ```
-3. Install the requirement(s):
+3. Install the requirement(s)

 ```
 $   pip install fbchat
 ```

-4. Then run the script from the command line:
+4. Run the script from the command line

 ```
 $   python main.py